Shu244/clouDL/README.md

 so you can access the Google Cloud Platform tools from the command line and rest API.
 Next, install this package using <code>pip install clouDL</code>.

-Lastly, to configure your VM cluster, run <code>clouDL_create -r PATH</code>.
+Lastly, to configure your VM cluster, run <code>clouDL_create -f PATH</code>.
 This will create a folder containing the necessary configuration files in PATH.

 Some typical next steps (all associated files are in the newly created folder):